-In terms of outturn system capacity, National Grid records maximum export limits (MEL) for each of the units that are part of the overall balancing mechanism (BM).22 These limits quantify the maximum power export level of a certain BM unit at a certain time and are indicated by generators to the TSO prior to gate closure for each settlement period; should there be an (un-)expected outage for some generation unit, generators will accordingly submit a MEL of zero during the time of the outage for this unit.
-Importantly, MEL do include volatile interconnector flows as well as generation from intermittent/renewable sources and, hence, may be seen as a good real-time proxy of available generation capacity that either is in use for production, or could additionally be dispatched into the transmission system immediately.
+In terms of realized capacity available, National Grid records maximum export limits (MEL) for each of the units that are part of the overall balancing mechanism (BM).24 These limits quantify the maximum power export level of a certain BM unit at a certain time and are indicated by generators to the TSO prior to gate closure for each settlement period;25 should there be an (un-)expected outage for some generation unit, generators will accordingly submit a MEL of zero during the time of the outage for this unit.
+Moreover, since MEL do include volatile interconnector flows as well as generation from intermittent/renewable sources, they can be seen as a good real-time proxy of available generation capacity that either is in use for production, or could additionally be dispatched into the transmission system immediately.